 Segmenting your email list is a method of further narrowing down your target market into smaller groups so that you can send more specific, tailored messages.
 83% of companies use some form of segmentation for their emails, as it increases the success rate of campaigns, leading to a whopping 760% increase in revenue.
-Marketers are have realised that one size does not fit all.
+Marketers have realised that one size does not fit all.
 For example, while a customer base may be made up of individuals who share a common interest in health supplements, some may purchase supplements for weight loss, and some for weight gain.
 Therefore, you wouldn’t target everyone with the same products.

-The most common model used to segment a market consists of demographics, geographics, psychographics, behavioural information.
+The most common model used to segment a market consists of demographics, geographics, psychographics, behavioral information.
 This model is very popular amongst larger businesses however, you can pick bits out to help you segment your own customers.
 As you start out, you will find you have very little data saved about your customers, but as they begin to make purchases you can begin to target them more based on the products they purchase.

 So, how do we go about obtaining such information, when at the sign-up stage we only ask for an email address?

-Create a Google Form
+Create a Google form

 A great way of collecting this data is to send out a data collection form in an email to your entire list.
 As discussed earlier, however, customers won’t just hand over information in return for nothing.
-Consider offering incentives which will encourage customer loyalty such as free delivery for one month, 10% off your next purchase, free samples or bonus products.
+Consider offering incentives which will encourage customer loyalty such as free delivery for one month, 10% off your next purchase, free samples, or bonus products.
 The better the offer, the more likely your customers are to fill in the form.
-Try creating a Google Form and ask for data such as address, DOB, gender.
+Try creating a Google Form and ask for data such as an address, DOB, gender.
 It’s also a good idea to create a check-list of product categories so that your customers can tick their preferences.

 The great thing about using Google forms is that the data is automatically input into a spreadsheet, so the time-consuming admin work is done for you.
 Ensure that you limit the form, keeping the questions as short and simple as possible, and test it before you send it out to your customers.